reiver/article-20250227/README.md

 Recently Bluesky made the news again — this time, Bluesky was accused of censoring political speech.
 And, in particular, political speech focused as President Trump and Elon Musk, in the form of an AI-generated protest video that went _viral_ before it was censored.

+This political speech is likely a reaction to activities of the new Department of Government Efficiency (DOGE), created by President Trump and promoted by Elon Musk.

-And, once again some people wondered — how is it possible that Bluesky, a decentralized social-media network, is able to censor or moderate anyone or anything off of the whole network?
+Bluesky's censorship of the protest video once again had some people wondering — how is it possible that Bluesky, a decentralized social-media network, is able to censor or moderate anyone or anything off of the whole network?
 Shouldn't decentralization make this form of censorship impossible?
 Is Bluesky actually _decentralized_, as they claim‽
 Or is Bluesky just Twitter 2.0 — and every bit as _centralized_ and susceptible to censorship, manipulation, capture, and take-over as Twitter was‽